gitwormq/styx/README.md

 **Your ship must be running for the timer to work.** If your ship is off, the timer doesn't advance.

-For reliability, use always-on hosting:
-- Native Planet
-- Red Horizon
-- Your own server

 ## Features

 - [x] Passive obols (auto-ping on activity)